Barf-O-Rama

-Barf-O-Rama is a series of children's novellas by Pat Pollari, the pseudonym of the popular children's author K.A.
-Applegate (who also wrote the Animorphs series).
-The stories were humorous, with a strong emphasis on scatological humor and other generally repulsive themes.
+Barf-O-Rama is a series of children's novellas by Pat Pollari, the pseudonym of children's author K.A.
+Applegate.
+The stories are humorous, with a strong emphasis on toilet humor and gross-out themes.
 The humor contained in the series is similar to that of Sylvia Branzei's Grossology series or the Slimeballs trilogy, by U.B.
 Gross.
-Because of the limited availability of many of the books in the series and their relative obscurity, most of them are out of print and very difficult to obtain.
+Because of the limited availability of many of the books in the series and their relative obscurity, most of them are out of print and difficult to obtain.